codahale/veil/docs/design.md

 Because `veil.mres` is only ever used to encrypt unique messages, the use of a deterministic signature scheme is not vulnerable to fault injection attacks.

-### Limited Deniability Of Messages

-The only portion of `veil.mres` ciphertexts which are creating using the sender's private key (and thus tying a particular message to their identity) are the `veil.sres`-encrypted headers.
-All other components are creating using the data encryption key or ephemeral private key, neither of which are bound to identity. `veil.sres` provides limited deniability (see [Limited Deniability](#limited-deniability)), therefore `veil.mres` does as well.

 ### Indistinguishability Of Messages From Random Noise

 `veil.mres` ciphertexts are indistinguishable from random noise.
 All components of an `veil.mres`